 10 Myths About Demand Generation

-Today, we’ll break down the demand generation process by walking the customer factory backward and busting 10 myths along the way.
+Today, I'm going to break down the demand generation process further and bust 10 myths along the way.

 Myth 1: Giving away your product for free generates demand

 While giving away your product may attract lots of free users, you need to be focused on attracting paying customers.

 The argument often made is that free users will provide the requisite learning to help you later attract paying customers.
 But free users don’t behave the same way as paying customers.

 When considering a freemium model, you’ll be better off first focusing on the premium side of your business model first, then backtracking into free as a marketing tactic.

 Using the factory metaphor, users represent unfinished customers (or inventory).
 Unused inventory is a form of waste.

 Key takeaway: Focus on increasing the number of customers, while reducing the number of users.